Kh4n/url-shortener-unity/README.md

 terraform init
 terraform apply
 ```
 And follow the prompts.
-This will create 3 t2.micro servers, so be sure to call terraform destroy when finished.
+This will create 3 t2.micro servers, so be sure to call `terraform destroy` when finished.

 I have also deployed this project to http://3.142.135.164/ for the time being.
 You should be able to use the application there.
 Be sure to type the full url and protocol, eg: `http://google.com`.

-# Description, methodologies, etc.
+# Design
 Overall this was an interesting project for me.
 I did not expect such a simple application to have a vast number of viable approaches.
 Here I will outline my approach, as well as what I would recommend for various levels of scale.